Dragon Warrior II (NES)

-- In the North American version, the priest in the Monolith of Rhone will automatically revive any dead party member in addition to fully restore all party members' HP.
-In the Japanese version, he only restores your HP.
+- In the North American version, the priest in the Monolith of Rhone will automatically revive any dead party member in addition to fully restore all party members' HP/MP.
+In the Japanese version, he only restores your HP/MP.

 - Besides the graphical censorship, the North American version removed all religious content from the game's script.
 The High Priest Hargon is referred to as a wizard and sorcerer, Shrines became Monoliths and so on.
 Finally, the game's full title in Japan (seen on the box and manual) is ドラゴンクエストＩＩ：悪霊の神々 (lit.
 Dragon Quest II: Demon Gods).

 The Dragon Warrior / Dragon Quest series